breakfast-studio/lunchboxjs/docs/core/index.md

 ## Components

-You can use most Three.js classes in Lunchbox, such as:
+You can use the most common Three.js classes in Lunchbox right away, such as:

 -   `Group`
 -   `Mesh`